-The First Shot-

 PICK: Samoa Joe

 Thoughts ?
 Anyone who has followed my column since the beginning knows that Samoa Joe is my favorite wrestler.
 I was hoping he would win the title and he has.
 I was hoping for a nice feud with Homicide, but he now has Daniels in his future, which given their matches in TNA and ROH in the past, will be one hell of a contest either way.
-If Joe could just wipe the oversized penis off of his face, I?m sure I might enjoy this X Division title reign a lot more!
+I?m sure I might enjoy this X Division title reign a lot more!
 Now go Joe?
 Joe and do what you do best?
 DESTROY!

 FOR THE TNA WORLD HEAVYWEIGHT CHAMPIONSHIP